 There is very little difference between the progress of our disadvantaged pupils and non-disadvantaged, because of our personalised curriculum approach.
 The disadvantaged students have made good progress over time.
-We are confident that we have used our Pupil Premium Grant and Covid catch up grants responsibly and creatively to enrich the learning experience of our disadvantaged pupils.
+We are confident that we have used our Pupil Premium Grant responsibly and creatively to enrich the learning experience of our disadvantaged pupils.